Payment integration throughout the booking lifecycle

 The ScheduleOnce connector for PayPal allows you to collect payments as an integral part of your booking process.
 Customers can pay for your services using a credit/debit card or a PayPal account.
 Simply connect your PayPal account, configure your payment settings, and ScheduleOnce takes care of all payment activities in an automated and secure manner.

 You can accept secure payments when:

 - Customers make a booking: You can collect payment for your services in any currency you have in your PayPal account.

-- Customers reschedule a booking: The Reschedule policy can stipulate that Customers will be charged a reschedule fee according to the timing of the reschedule.
-Charging for rescheduling actions generates an additional revenue stream and reduces unnecessary rescheduling activity.
+- Customers reschedule a booking: The Reschedule policy can stipulate that Customers will be charged a reschedule fee based on the remaining time before the scheduled meeting.
+Charging for rescheduling actions generates an additional revenue stream and reduces unnecessary rescheduling.